 If a dancer does choose to get a pedicure, it is important to communicate with the nail technician that the calluses are to remain as is.
 Often times, I get weird looks when I bend down and point out the calluses that I want to remain as they are.

-Nail technicians often use a metal foot scraper that can be fairly sharp to remove dead skin and calluses.
+Nail technicians often use a metal foot scraper which can be fairly sharp in order to remove dead skin and calluses.
 The fact that the scraper is abrasive enough to remove calluses is problematic for dancers as you can also get injured if the metal foot scraper goes against non-callused skin.
 A good alternative to this portion of a pedicure is the use of a pumice stone.
 This will still smooth the feet to remove some dead skin, but the calluses will remain intact and there is no danger of getting cut.

 An experienced nail technician knows not to cut the nails too short and knows to cut them straight across.
 This will prevent ingrown toenails.
 However, when in a pedicure chair, this is something that a dancer needs to be sure that the nail technician is doing correctly.
 The risk of an improperly cut toenail seems minor, but that can cause a lot of future unnecessary pain and difficulty with training, rehearsals and performances.